Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Consider Balance Transfer Credit Cards

-Taking advantage of a low-interest or no-interest balance transfer credit card offer can be a great way to reduce your debt, but be sure you do the math before you try this solution, because it might end up costing you the same or more in the long run.
+Taking advantage of a low-interest or no-interest balance transfer credit card offer can be a great way to reduce your debt.
+Be sure you do the math before you try this solution, because it might cost you the same or more in the long run.

-Black advised asking yourself these questions before you make the switch:
+Black advises asking yourself these questions before you make the switch:

 Balance Transfer Calculator